-The decrease in other income for the year ended December 31, 2019 was primarily attributable to the research tax credit, which decreased by €0.8 million from €3.3 million for the year ended December 31, 2018 to €2.4 million for the year ended December 31, 2019.
-This decrease resulted from the French tax authorities restricting the scope of expenditures eligible for research tax credit refunds in 2019.

-All of our revenues recognized in the year ended December 31, 2019 and more than 90% of our revenues recognized in the year ended December 31, 2018 were derived from the charging-back of external contract research organization costs in connection with the development support provided to PharmaEngine as part of our license and collaboration agreement.
+The decrease is primarily attributable to revenues from services and other sales, which decreased by €0.1 million, from €0.3 million for the year ended December 31, 2017 to €0.1 million for the year ended December 31, 2018.
+More than 90% of such revenues in 2018 and more than 95% of such revenues in 2017 were derived from the charging-back of shared external contract research organization costs in connection with the development support provided to PharmaEngine as part of our license and collaboration agreement.

-Subsidies decreased by €70 thousand from 2018 to 2019, amounting to €20 thousand for the year ended December 31, 2019.
+Government grants and subsidies decreased by €0.1 million from 2017 to 2018, amounting to €0.1 million for the year ended December 31, 2018.